rcazzara/seldovia/_people/Bowen_Captain_Henry_Richard.md

 ---

 **HENRY RICHARD BOWEN**, son of David [Bowen](../_families/Bowen_Family.md), was born in Massachusetts in 1853.
+He came to Alaska as a sea captain in the late 1800s and brought a load of salt and barrels for the canneries in Kodiak.
+It was said that he was paid in shares in the Alaska Commercial Company.
 In 1880 a salting station of the Western Fur and Trading Company of San Francisco, operated at Karluk with Captain Bowen of Saint Paul (Kodiak) as the local superintendent.
-They also maintained a saltery at Kasilof.** At one time he was in charge of all the Northern Commercial Company stores from Yakatat to Dutch Harbor. **Bowen believed that the opportunities for fishing on Kodiak Island were exceptional.
+They also maintained a saltery at Kasilof.

+At one time he was in charge of all the Northern Commercial Company stores from Yakatat to Dutch Harbor. *Bowen believed that the opportunities for fishing on Kodiak Island were exceptional.
 He told a government official that "fishermen with a limited amount of capital can establish themselves most readily in a lucrative business on Kodiak